 But I haven’t lost hope.

 I walk 4 km every other day, I try to choose healthier food, and I never snack.
 I even downloaded Lark and talk to that app more often than with my mom.
 Of course, one of this year’s resolutions is to lose weight – it always is.
 I just can’t figure out what to do differently to see results.
-But I’ll keep looking, and hopefully some day I won’t need years passing my to see myself and feel happy in my own skin.
+But I’ll keep looking, and hopefully, someday I won’t need years passing me to see myself and feel happy in my own skin.